arrai-innovations/circleci-orbs/README.md

 ### npm-audit

 Provides functionality to generate npm audit reports and e-mail failure reports.
 For information on configuration parameters, refer to the [documentation](https://circleci.com/orbs/registry/orb/arrai/npm-audit).

+### sentry

+Publish releases to Sentry.
+For information on configuration parameters, refer to the [documentation](https://circleci.com/orbs/registry/orb/arrai/sentry).

 ## Developing Orbs